martinbagshaw/climbing-business-card/README.md

 # 3D Business Card Model

-## Business Card for climbing instructor and route setter, Tom Hudson
+Business Card for climbing instructor and route setter, Tom Hudson

-### note: - This needs to be hosted in order to work - same origin policy applies to the JSON model loader.
-Can use MAMP or XAMPP, for example.
+Model made using [Blender](https://www.blender.org/), converted to JSON, and brought to life with [three.js](https://threejs.org/)